jeremyikwuje/monierate-website/src/blog/7-best-apps-like-chipper-cash-in-nigeria.md

 ### 1. Grey Finance
 Grey Finance is a good app for sending and receiving money internationally and for holding multiple currencies.

 **Grey has better exchange rates than Chipper Cash.
-For example, if you exchange [NGN to USD](https://monierate.com/converter/grey?Amount=1&From=USD&To=NGN) on Grey, you will pay N934 for every $1.
+For example, at the time of writing this post, if you exchange [NGN to USD](https://monierate.com/converter/grey?Amount=1&From=USD&To=NGN) on Grey, you will pay N934 for every $1.
 On Chipper Cash, you will only pay N964 for every $1.
 This means that you will save N30 for every $1 you buy on Grey.**

 If you exchange NGN to USD for $3,000 on Grey, you will save N90,000.
 That's a lot of money!

-Here are some of the benefits of using Grey:
+**Here are some of the benefits of using Grey:**

 -   You can hold up to 7 international currencies, including USD, EUR, GBP, and NGN.
 -   You can get foreign bank accounts in GBP and EUR.